 Dirty Dog Taphaus

-Located at 101 6th Avenue, Dirty Dog Taphaus is the place to be for great food, friendly folks (and dogs, permitted outside!) great food and a large selection of self-pour craft beers, seltzers and ciders.
-The outdoor patio often has live music, and the vibe is friendly and festive!
+Located at 101 6th Avenue, Dirty Dog Taphaus is the place to be for great food.
+In addition, if you are into craft beer, seltzer or cider, there is a large selection (self-pour).
+The outdoor patio often has live music, and the vibe is friendly and festive.
+Dogs are permitted – outside!

-Also, while you’re in New Glarus, be sure to check out Brenda’s Blumenladen garden center at 17 6th Avenue for a wide variety of garden decor, landscape plants, home goods, seasonal items, and gifts – I could spend a good hour looking at both the indoor and outdoor selection.
+Also, while you’re in New Glarus, be sure to check out Brenda’s Blumenladen Garden Center and Gift Shop.
+Located at 17 6th Avenue, you’ll find a wide variety of garden decor, landscape plants, home goods, seasonal items, and gifts.
+I could spend a good hour looking at both the indoor and outdoor selection.
 It’s definitely worth a visit!

-Biking the Sugar River State Trail is always an adventure, regardless of the season.
-Whether you plan to ride the entire trail from end to end, or spend a bit of time exploring surrounding trail communities, you will find scenic views, observe unique plants, birds and wildlife, meet friendly folks, find great food and drinks in local trail communities, and get a great workout worthy of that delicious Swiss food!
+Biking the Sugar River State Trail in Wisconsin’s Driftless Region is always an adventure, regardless of the season.
+You’ll find scenic views, encounter friendly folks, and find great food in New Glarus.
+In addition, you’ll get a great workout worthy of that delicious Swiss food!

 Enjoy your ride on this beautiful Wisconsin trail!

-As a side note……..if you’re interested in southern Wisconsin’s other rail trails, explore the Glacial Landscapes of Wisconsin – Glacial Drumlin State Trail.
+As a side note……..if you’re interested in southern Wisconsin’s other rail trails, check out my blog post on Glacial Landscapes of Wisconsin – Glacial Drumlin State Trail.

 -Erin